ChillGal/Project_Euler/Task1/C/README.md

-# Project_Euler
-My solutions to Project Euler in various languages
+Solution to Task 1 in C